yaroslaff/str2str/README.md

 **Undestanding** Str2str can understand value of each field in log record and perform logical expressions, like "if email message size is large then X" or "count summary size for 5 largest .ISO downloads in apache access.log".

 It's possible to compare many values in same record.
 E.g. if you have online shop and log of all purchases, like:
-`purchase #123 total sum: $1020 max price: $800` you can distinguish:
+`DATE TIME user #123 purchase #1234567 total sum: $1020 max price: $800` you can distinguish:

 - single purchase (total sum is same as price of most expensive item)
 - purchase of big item and accessories (TV for $1000 and cables for $50)
 - many purchases (total sum is over $2200, max price less or equal then 50% or total sum.
 Like if person bought two TV)

-**Write regex once**. for str2str are stored in configuration.
+**Write regex once**.
+Rules with regexes for str2str are stored in configuration files.
 If you write complex regex today and save it in str2str config, then after few month you can re-use it simple, no need to rewrite complex regex again.

 **Aggregation**. str2str can produce results based on many records.
 For example:

 - Find out sum and average, minimal and maximal values for fields.
 - Join records (like in SQL JOIN).
 Some data are available only after aggregation.
+For example:
-For example, only if we will take all records for specific message from mail.log, we will know how long this message was in queue.
+  - if we will take all records for specific message from mail.log, we will know how long this message was in queue.
 With str2str it's possible to find most problematic messages and closely examine log for them.
 With simple grep it's not possible at all, because each log record alone looks boring and usual.
+  - Repeated purchases (users who has more then N purchases in this month).
+If returning buyers makes you less then 5% of income... why spend money on good service?
+Use 'Black Books' approach, sleep and drink at work.
+You will have lot of fun and will lose very little profit.

 **Formats**. str2str can take and return data in any text format (as it was in log, in JSON or in formatted string).
 So, it's good as an glue in unix pipe between commands. (e.g. take JSON data of Amazon Glacier backups and print only file names)